 It is recommended to start looking for an accommodation 2/3 months before the arrival.

-Some Italian universities and research centers provide accommodation for free or at lower prices to foreign researchers, but in most cases, especially for long stays, researchers need to arrange their own accommodation.
+Websites of universities and research centres often offer information and support for finding a place to stay.
+In general, especially for long stays, researchers need to arrange their own accommodation.

 - The payment beforehand of a deposit is normally required.
 Deposit must be returned but landlord is allowed to keep it or a part of it to cover damages.